khelz424/Spotify-Project/SpotifyProject.md

 ![Screenshot (9)](https://github.com/khelz424/Spotify-Project/assets/141655852/cfa81f25-3c95-4858-aa78-7d3436de4795)

 The visuals are represented using a multi-row card as it will display the name of the artist and their top 5 songs.
-I filtered each card by the Artist and the Track name by the top 5 songs based off the sum of the track popularity
+I filtered each card by the Artist and the Track name by the top 5 songs based off the sum of the track popularity.

 Snapshot Of Filter: